 Many people acquire long-term care insurance to help protect their retirement assets.
 Perhaps a spouse or partner is dependent on those same assets for income.
-What would happen to the spouse or partner if the assets were exhausted to pay for care?
+What would happen to the spouse or partner if these resources were exhausted to pay for care?
 By retaining the risk, you are stating you will use all of your assets to pay for care should it be needed.

 On the other hand, transferring the risk to an insurance company will help protect you from high future costs.
-Let’s say you or your spouse or partner suffered a devastating illness and needed extended nursing care.
-A long-term care policy would help protect your savings from the expenses of an extended-care event.
+Let’s say you developed an illness or cognitive impairment and needed extended nursing care.
+A long-term care policy would help protect your savings from the expenses of such an event.

 What long-term care insurance generally covers

 Most long-term care policies provide a daily or monthly benefit amount that can be applied to a variety of settings, including: